-Russell H. Griffiths, MD, performs ear reconstruction using a variety of methods, including rib cartilage surgery, at his practice in Boise, ID.
+Russell H. Griffiths, MD, performs ear reconstruction using a variety of methods, including rib graft ear reconstruction, at his practice in Boise, ID.
 This treatment method is recommended for patients with a variety of microtia types and other ear damage.
 Dr. Griffiths can discuss the effectiveness of the treatment for your child's specific ear condition.

-Dr. Griffiths has developed a ONE-STAGE microtia reconstruction (with canalplasty) where he carves and places the framework, rotates the ear lobule, creates the tragus and the external portions of the external auditory canal, and on select patients our otologist can reconstruct the ear canal all at the same time.
-His one-stage microtia technique produces wonderful results, significantly lowers overall medical costs and is preferred by patients and families, particularly those who have to travel great distances for their operation.
+Dr. Griffiths has developed a ONE-STAGE microtia reconstruction (with canalplasty) where he creates and places the framework, rotates the ear lobule, and creates the tragus and the external portions of the external auditory canal.
+On select patients, our otologist can reconstruct the ear canal at the same time.
+This one-stage microtia technique produces wonderful results, significantly lowers overall medical costs, and is preferred by patients and families, particularly those who have to travel great distances for their operation.

 How is Dr. Griffiths able to create an ear in one stage?

 The one-stage procedure performed by Dr. Griffiths involves the use of a thin vascularized membrane underneath the scalp on the lateral forehead and temporal regions to cover the carved cartilage framework.
 This thin membrane is called the temporoparietal fascia (TP fascia flap).

 Once this vascularized membrane is harvested, it can be wrapped around the ear framework to provide a complete vascular covering.
 Dr. Griffiths utilizes a limited incision access to harvest this flap so that the scars are carefully concealed around the ear.
 The fascia flap is then covered with a skin graft.
 Skin grafts are carefully chosen to provide the best texture and color match to the skin of the contralateral ear.